microchip-pic-avr-examples/avr16eb32-bldc-pmsm-motor-control-demo/README.md

 #### Sensored Mode

 <br> Sometimes, Hall sensors have mechanical misalignments due to manufacturing imperfections or due to user's intervention.
 Because of this, the data acquisition can be affected, resulting in non-optimal running or even bad behaviour of the motor.
-To compensate for these errors, the `MOTOR_HALL_DEVIATION` parameter should be adjusted using the following steps:
+To compensate for these errors, the `MOTOR_HALL_DEVIATION` parameter can be adjusted using the following steps:
 1. Set the `MOTOR_HALL_DEVIATION` parameter to 0.00, compile and program.
 2. Spin the motor CW then CCW and write down the reported speeds.
 3. If recorded speed in CW direction is higher than that in CCW direction, then `MOTOR_HALL_DEVIATION` parameter needs to be increased.
-As a rule of thumb for every 100 RPM one degree is added to deviation.
+As a rule of thumb, for every 100 RPM one degree is added to deviation.
-<br>Eg. if CW speed is 5200 rpm and CCW speed is 4800 rpm, difference is 400 rpm then, first tried value for `MOTOR_HALL_DEVIATION` is 4 degrees.
+<br>E.g: If CW speed is 5200 RPM and CCW speed is 4800 RPM, the difference is 400 RPM then, the first tried value for `MOTOR_HALL_DEVIATION` is 4 degrees.
-4. If recorded speed in CW direction is lower than that in CCW direction, then `MOTOR_HALL_DEVIATION` parameter needs to be decreased.
+4. If the recorded speed in CW direction is lower than that in CCW direction, then the `MOTOR_HALL_DEVIATION` parameter needs to be decreased.
 This parameter is allowed to have both a positive or a negative value.
 5. Repeat the process from step 2 until the speed and current consumption have very close values in CW and CCW directions.

 <br> Another parameter that must be adjusted is `MOTOR_HALL_INVERTED`.
 Hall sensors can have different outputs, when a magnet is near them, as shown in the image below:

 <br><img src="images/invert_non_invert.png">

-<br> For Trapezoidal drive the Hall combination read from the pins decides which sector follows next.
+<br> For Trapezoidal drive, the Hall combination read from the pins decides which sector follows next.
 Usually, these sensors are in number of three and are placed inside the motor, each sensor 120° apart from another one.

 <br> The Hall transitions are mapped using a state machine with six states (from ST0 up ST5) in a circular shape that repeats itself over and over.
 The rotation direction doesn't impact the order scrolling through the states.
 The order of scrolling through the states will always be ST0 -> ST1 -> ST2 -> ST3 -> ST4 -> ST5 -> ST0 and so on.
 The state machine implementation can be observed from the images below: